Dasatinib in Treating Patients With Recurrent or Metastatic Head and Neck Cancer

 Procedure: laboratory biomarker analysis

 Procedure: pharmacological study

 Primary Purpose: Treatment

-|Official Title:||Phase II Study of Dasatinib in the Treatment of Head and Neck Squamous Cell Carcinoma|
+|Official Title:||A Phase II Study of Dasatinib in Head and Neck Squamous Cell Carcinoma|

 - Number of Participants With Progression-free Survival at 12-weeks [ Time Frame: At 12-weeks ] [ Designated as safety issue: No ]Progression-free survival (PFS) is defined as stable disease or better.
 Participants who have received at least one dose of dasatinib and who die or leave the study before 12 weeks will be counted as having progressive disease.

 |Primary Completion Date:||February 2010 (Final data collection date for primary outcome measure)|